xenoarea/struct-writer/README.md

 {
   key: string           // key of the entry in the structure being created.

-  isArray: boolean      // set to true to make the entry an array in the structure being created.
+  array: boolean        // set to true to make the entry an array in the structure being created.

   update: boolean       // set to true to update an item of the array entry in the structure being created.
                         // If no index given, the last item will be updated.